full-path/ridesheet/src/user-guide/using-ridesheet.md

 **Allocating Resources**

 1. [Assign drivers and vehicles](#creating-runs) in advance in the `Runs` sheet.
+    * You may [generate weekly runs](#generating-weekly-runs-from-the-run-template) ahead of time using the `Run Template` sheet.
+    * Some agencies may choose to use [automatic run creation](#automatic-run-creation), in which case the `Runs` and `Run Template` sheets will be hidden, and run data will be automatically created when moving data to review.
 2. Ensure that the next day's trips all have a driver and vehicle assigned, and that each is valid in the `|Run OK?|` field.
 1. At the end of the day, generate the next day's [driver manifests](#creating-manifests).